 - Work challenges

-Sit down and write down a few things you have on your mind.
+Sit down and write down a few things you have on your mind that you may want to discuss with your EAP counselor.

 Your goals should help you overcome the struggles you listed in Step #1.

-You aren’t expected to know exactly what your goals are going into therapy.
-In the first session or two, they will create a treatment plan with you where you will talk about what goals and set and how to reach them in-depth.
+You aren't expected to know exactly what your goals are going into therapy.
+In the first session or two, your EAP counselor will create a treatment plan with you.
+You can expect to talk about goals to set and how you will both reach them in-depth.

 Here are some goals to consider: